Ctrl-F to search within page

 The project involved converting the existing master bedroom to an office, replacing windows, removing built-ins in the children's very small bedrooms, and merging two small upstairs bathrooms to one larger one.
 He closed in an upper loft area in a downstairs bedroom, incorporated the bedroom's closet into an existing tiny bathroom, and added access to the loft area off the upstairs bathroom creating much-needed storage.
 The addition also included a lean-to greenhouse and deck off of the rear of the house.
 Inside, the addition flows smoothly from Matsumoto's original design and increases the home's practicality.
 Outside, however, it looks like a completely different house (left photo).
-Starting in 2008, it was empty for a few years then occupied by their son, Clay Heaton.
+Starting in 2008, it was empty for a few years.
+Deed in 2011 to Clay and Alexis Heaton.
 Photos by George Smart.

 1963 - The Woman's Day Low-Cost Vacation House, aka the Masonite House, somewhere on Cape Cod MA.
 According to Dr. David Hill of NCSU, "between 1958 and 1963 Woman's Day Magazine commissioned seven different architects to design summer cabins."
 Matsumoto was the first in 1958.
 He came back in 1963 with a second design.